izumi-niche/XaneRandomizer/README.md

 If you choose the option to remove the lock from the Rapier, every sword class can use it.
 But your in-battle animation will be just be Marth standing still and mentally damaging the enemy.
 Well, the rapier still works but the animation will be weird.
 The map animation will still work without problems.

-In vanilla FE3, Dancers can use the Rapier and the Falchion!
-But, Feena is hard-coded to not use to Falchion.
-So if you choose to break the Falchion's lock, sadly, Feena cannot use that weapon under any class.
-Everyone can use but the animation will be a bit weird.
+In vanilla FE3, the dancer class can use the Falchion, but Feena is hardcoded to not able to use it.
+So every dancer and lord can use the Rapier/Falchion, with the exception mentioned above.

 From the start of this randomizer i'm trying to get a way to enemy-only classes (Emperor, Ice Dragon etc) to work in all maps.
 Sadly, it is still not possible :( .
 All enemies and playable characters will randomized into classes that works in all maps (all playable classes, and Soldier).
 Sorry to say this, but Wyvern Gordin is still a dream.